Max-Rank: Efficient Multiple Testing for Conformal Prediction: ADDITIONAL BACKGROUND

-FDR controls the Type-I error proportion only in expectation across tests, at the benefit of higher statistical power.
-If we denote the number of false positives $m_{\text{FP}}$ as before, we may also denote by $m_{\text{TP}}$ the fraction of true discoveries, i.e., a correct rejection of the null.
-Then, controlling the FDR at significance level $\alpha$ means ensuring that
+In contrast to the stronger notion of FWER control which bounds the probability of committing at least \emph{one} Type-I error, controlling the false discovery rate (FDR) targets a limit on the number of false discoveries \emph{in expectation} across hypothesis tests.
+This weaker notion of Type-I error control comes at the benefit of a larger fraction of significant discoveries \citep{shaffer1995multiple}.
+Denote the number of false positives $m_{\text{FP}}$ as before, and the fraction of correct discoveries (\ie, true positives) as $m_{\text{TP}}$.
+Then, FDR control at significance level $\alpha$ ensures that

-FDR control is appropriate in settings in which a limited proportion of false positives can be tolerated in exchange for a greater chance of significant results, such as in genomics studies.
-The most famous methods for FDR control are the Benjamini-Hochberg \citep{benjamini1995controlling}, Benjamini-Yekutieli \citep{y.benjamini2001} and Simes corrections \citep{rj.simes1986}.
+where the expectation is taken over the $m$ hypotheses.
+FDR control is appropriate in settings in which a limited proportion of false positives can be tolerated in exchange for a greater chance at significant results, such as in genomics studies \citep{han2009genepos}.
+Commonly known methods for FDR control include the Benjamini-Hochberg \citep{benjamini1995controlling}, Benjamini-Yekutieli \citep{y.benjamini2001} and Simes corrections \citep{rj.simes1986}\footnote{Simes was originally designed for FWER control, but then adapted to FDR control.}.
+In contrast to classical corrections with FWER control which assume independence, FDR-controlling procedures are generally more robust to dependencies between tests.
+Beyond well-known FWER and FDR control, extensions such as $k$-FWER \citep{romano2007control, janson2016familywise} -- which bounds the probability of committing more than $k$ Type-I errors (recovering FWER for $k=1$) -- and false discovery exceedance \citep{genovese2004stochastic} -- which controls tail probabilities of the false discovery proportion (recovering FDR for the expectation) -- have also been explored.

-\textbf{Testing under dependency.} While typically employed FWER corrections assume independence, FDR-controlling procedures such as \cite{benjamini1995controlling} are more robust to dependencies between tests.
-However, correcting for multiple testing under different types of dependency remains an open and active research area \citep{xu2023more, z.chi2022, vovk2022admissible, wilson2019harmonic, liu2019cauchy, leek2008general, sun2009large}.
-For instance, \cite{z.chi2022} state that hypothesis testing under negative dependencies remains a highly understudied research domain.
-We contribute to the current research in MHT by proposing our powerful correction procedure \m{max-rank} for the case of positive dependency.
-Although MHT has been a statistical problem dating back to at least the early days of Tukey \citep{tukey1953problem}, the research field remains remarkably active.